citp/privacy-policy-historical/h/ho/hol/holden.com.au.md

 _(b) Consent_
 By using our Websites, you consent to the collection and use of your personal information by Holden as outlined in this Privacy Policy.

+_(c) Statutory rights_
+You may have rights under the Australian Consumer Law or similar legislation which cannot be excluded or limited by Holden.
+These conditions of use do not, and do not intend to, exclude or limit those statutory rights in any way.

-_(c) Limitation of liability_
+_(d) Limitation of liability_
-In connection with your viewing and use of this Website, Holden shall not be liable for any damages, harm, liability, loss, cost, expense, or injury suffered in any connection with this Website whatsoever, including as a result of using, accessing, copying, or downloading any part of this Website's content.
-In no event shall Holden be liable for any direct, indirect, special, incidental, or consequential damage (including loss of business, revenue, profits, use, data or other economic advantage) however it arises, whether for breach of contract, or in tort, negligence, equity, or otherwise even if Holden has been previously advised of the possibility of such damage.
+Subject to (c) above and to the extent permitted by law, Holden shall not be liable for any damages, harm, liability, loss, cost, expense, or injury suffered in any connection with this Website whatsoever, including as a result of using, accessing, copying, or downloading any part of this Website's content.
+Subject to (c) above, in no event shall Holden be liable for any direct, indirect, special, incidental, or consequential damage or for any loss of business, revenue, profits, use, data or other economic advantage, however it arises, whether for breach of contract, or in tort, negligence, equity, or otherwise even if Holden has been previously advised of the possibility of such damage.
 You agree to hold Holden absolutely harmless from, and you covenant not to take any action against Holden for, any claims based on using this Website.

-_(d) Terms and Conditions of Use_
+_(e) Terms and Conditions of Use_
 By using this site, you agree to be bound by these Terms and Conditions of Use in relation to your use or the performance of this Website, and the information, services and material contained in it or provided by it.
 If you do not accept these Terms and Conditions of Use, please exit this Website.
 You may contact Holden at [customerassistance.holden@gm.com](mailto:customerassistance.holden@gm.com) or 1800 033 349 if you have any queries about these Terms and Conditions of Use or to provide us with any information or discuss any of the services we offer.